craigsdennis/ai-hacknights-cloudflare/README.md

 We know this is a relatively short time to hack, and your demos don't need to be polished.

-You can even show off a **System Message** in the [AI Playground](https://playground.ai.cloudflare.com/)...or a creation you make in the [Mult-Modal Playground](https://multi-modal.ai.cloudflare.com/)
+You can even show off a **System Message** in the [AI Playground](https://playground.ai.cloudflare.com/)...or a creation you make in the [Multi-Modal Playground](https://multi-modal.ai.cloudflare.com/)

 ## Schedule